 You have the right to inspect and copy your PHI, including billing records.
 A request to inspect and copy records containing your PHI may be made to the Privacy Officer.
 If your PHI is maintained in an electronic format (known as an electronic medical record), you have the right to request an electronic copy of your record be given to you or transmitted to another entity.
 We will make every effort to provide access to your PHI in the form or format you request, if it is readily producible in such form or format.
-If the PHI is not readily producible in the form or format, a readable hard copy form.
+If the PHI is not readily producible in the form or format you request, your record will be provided in either our standard electronic format or if you do not want this form or format, a readable hard copy form.
 We may charge you a reasonable, cost based fee for the labor associated with copying, assembling, and/or transmitting the PHI associated with your request.
 We will not charge you a fee if you need the information for a claim for benefits under the Social Security Act or any other state or federal needs-based benefit program.
 You will be asked to sign a receipt for your PHI.
 The organization has the right to deny access to PHI in certain specified situations, such as when a health care professional believes access could cause harm to the individual or another.
 If denied, you have the right to have such denial reviewed by another licensed health care professional who was not directly involved in the denial of your request, for a second opinion.